 Still life photography is the pursuit of bringing interest, atmosphere and the all-important story to inanimate objects.

-The challenge of bringing life to these otherwise still subjects is what we are going to explore today.
+The challenge of bring life to these otherwise still subjects is what we are going to explore today.

 Composing your still life photography is the most important part of ensuring that your work is engaging and unique.

 Look at how the rule of thirds can and should be applied to give you a balanced composition.
 Clear and distracting objects that aren’t adding to your main subject’s story.